3d: Dependent Data Descriptions for Verified Validation¶

 Note

-If Z3 produces no test cases and instead answers unsat
+If Z3 produces no test cases and instead answers unsat both

-and not my_parser2
+ways (my_parser1 and not my_parser2; and my_parser2 and

-), then the two specifications are equivalent in
+not my_parser1), then the two specifications are equivalent in

 terms of validation: they accept the exact same inputs.
 However,